ezand/chirpstack-addon-repository/gateway-bridge/README.md

 [ChirpStack Gateway Bridge][gateway-bridge] is a service which converts LoRa® Packet Forwarder protocols into a ChirpStack Network Server [common data-format][common-data-format] (JSON and Protobuf).
 This component is part of the ChirpStack open-source LoRaWAN® Network Server stack.

 ## Configuration

-Refer to the [Chirpstack documentation](https://www.chirpstack.io/gateway-bridge/install/config/) for configuration details.
+Refer to the [Chirpstack documentation][gateway-bridge-config] for configuration details.

 | Key | Mandatory | Default value | Description |
 | --- | --- | --- | ---- |